 Hard Water · El Cajon, CA

-Hard Water for El Cajon homes, done by licensed San Diego County technicians.
-San Diego consistently ranks among the hardest municipal water in California, with levels commonly running 17 to 20 grains per gallon or above depending on the season and the blend of Colorado River and State Water Project sources coming to your neighborhood.
+Hard Water for El Cajon homes, done by experienced San Diego County technicians.
+San Diego municipal water is consistently hard, with the exact level depending on the season and the blend of Colorado River and State Water Project sources coming to your neighborhood.
 At those hardness levels, scale accumulates inside water heaters, behind showerheads, in dishwashers, and throughout the plumbing.

 El Cajon: El Cajon runs the hottest inland temperatures in central East County with afternoon highs routinely 100-110°F from June through September.
-Municipal water here is among the hardest in the county.
+Municipal water here is hard.
 Scale buildup in water heaters is accelerated by both the hardness and the heat cycling, shortening appliance life faster here than in almost any other part of the region.

 Scale buildup removed from a San Diego showerhead after hard water treatment installation